Reporting obligation

 How to fulfil the reporting obligation

 Both counterparties must report their side of the trade unless, by prior arrangement, one party can report on behalf of both counterparties (or the law requires a financial counterparty to report on behalf of its counterparty – as to which see the further point below).
 Where one report is made on behalf of both counterparties, the report must indicate this fact.
-The UK EMIR BTS set out what information shall be submitted in relation to each of the counterparties, and what information shall be submitted only once.
+The UK EMIR Technical Standards set out what information shall be submitted in relation to each of the counterparties, and what information shall be submitted only once.

 • Either counterparty to the trade may delegate reporting to a third party (such as a central counterparty or trading platform).